Featured Post

 The question we want to consider is this: where is the image of the Mona Lisa with respect to the painting?
 Where does this emergent property exist?

 In order to explain the point I would like to make, I’m going to simplify the situation with some simplifying assumptions.
-I don’t think any of these simplifications affect my conclusion, so please bear with the simplifications and then we can circle back and the end and consider whether the real complexity of the situation changes the conclusions I have drawn.
+I don’t think any of these simplifications affect my conclusion, so please bear with the simplifications and then we can circle back at the end and consider whether the real complexity of the situation changes the conclusions I have drawn.

 First, I’m going to use a printed image of the Mona Lisa instead of the painting itself.
 Specifically, a laser-printed image of the Mona Lisa.
 Don’t worry – the image will be immediately recognizable when you look at the page.
 But, if you were to greatly magnify the printed page, you would see that it is really just composed of a series of printed dots of different colors.
 Each dot is a single color, based on the ink colors available in the printer.
 We could go deeper in magnification and talk about the molecules that make up each dot, but that’s not necessary for the purposes of this thought experiment.
 I think it will be obvious that the image of the Mona Lisa is not resident in the dots of different colored ink.
 The dots themselves have no knowledge of what image they are a part of, obviously.
 The printer itself was not given information about Mona Lisa – it was only given information about what color dots to print where.
 But there is one thing for certain: when we look at the page, we see Mona Lisa.